-As part of the MBA program, all students must attend 12 hours of career development workshops.
+As part of the MBA program, all students must attend four career development workshops.
+The career planning workshops is presented in two parts, one near the beginning of the program and the second near graduation.
 Each semester a variety of career development workshops will be offered in the evenings and on Saturdays.
 Topics will concentrate on professional and career skill development.
 The ethics workshop is required.